Main dinosaur groups

 Chondrichthyes (meaning “cartilage fish”) are the group of fish containing sharks, rays, and chimeras.
 Their skeletons are made of cartilage rather than bone.
 They are not very closely related to other fish, their lineage having split off way back in the Silurian period.

 Osteichthyes (meaning “bone fish”) are the group of fish containing ray-finned fish and lobe-finned fish (which includes tetrapods, which includes humans).
 Their skeletons are made of bone, and they don’t have an exoskeleton.

-Eurypterids (meaning “broad wing”) are a group of very small to very large carnivorous aquatic arthropods that were very successful throughout most of the Paleozoic Era (from the Ordovician to the Permian).
+Eurypterids (meaning “broad wing”), also known as sea scorpions, are a group of very small to very large carnivorous aquatic arthropods that were very successful throughout most of the Paleozoic Era (from the Ordovician to the Permian).
 Some were predators and some were filter-feeders.
 The largest known eurypterid, Jaekelopterus, is the largest known arthropod ever.
 Since eurypterids were so common and were made entirely of hard parts, they fossilized very well and thus their biology is well-understood.

 Pseudosuchians (meaning “false crocodile”) are the group containing crocodiles and their ancestral cousins.
-They used to be incredibly diverse, especially in the Triassic–there were sail-backed, herbivorous crocs; hoofed crocs; “cat” crocs and “cheetah” crocs; fully-aquatic crocs with fins and flippers; tank-like armored, spiky crocs; and many more.
+They used to be incredibly diverse, especially in the Triassic–there were sail-backed, herbivorous crocs (Lotosaurus); hoofed crocs (Boverisuchus); “cat” crocs (Pakasuchus) and “cheetah” crocs (Araripesuchus); fully-aquatic crocs with fins and flippers (Dakosaurus); tank-like armored, spiky crocs (Desmatosuchus); and many more.

 A monophyletic group, or a clade, is a group of organisms defined as an ancestor and all its descendants.